Soul-Sync/.github/profile/README.md

 # C242-PS090 - Bangkit 2023 Capstone Team Project (SoulSync)

-Hello there! 👋 Welcome to the fantastic world of team C242-PS090.We bantu isi
+Hello there! 👋 Welcome to the fantastic world of team C242-PS090.
+We are a group of dedicated individuals committed to making a positive change in the world of mental health, with the goal of raising awareness, providing better support, and creating an environment that fosters psychological well-being for everyone.

 ## ❤️ Project Overview